Leave the Heavy Lifting and Red-Tape to Us

 - Punitive damages used to punish the other driver for driving while impaired

 Speeding might not seem like a big deal.
 Many people drive over the speed limit.
-But if someone drives too fast, they don't have as much time to slow down and avoid a hazard or activity ahead, which can cause a serious accident.
-Speeding drivers also have less control if something sudden happens.
+But if someone drives too fast, they don't have as much time to slow down and avoid a hazard or traffic activity ahead, which can cause a serious accident.
+Speeding drivers also have less time to react and to control if something sudden happens.
 Since they're going so fast, the injuries they cause are often much more severe since the speeding vehicle strikes other cars with even greater force.

 Many speeding drivers deny going over the speed limit after an accident.
 We know how to uncover the truth.
 We know how to analyze skid marks on the road and often consult with accident reconstruction experts who can examine the damage to both vehicles and determine how fast the other car was driving.

 We leave no stone unturned in pursuit of justice.
 We're eager to meet with you and learn more about your speeding accident.